pkic/pkic.org/content/blog/2019/2019-10-10-the-insecure-elephant-in-the-room.md

 ---
+authors:
+- Paul Walsh
+date: "2019-10-10T15:52:09+00:00"
+lastmod: "2019-10-16T15:52:09+00:00"
+keywords:
+- chrome
+- ssl
+- identity
+- https
+- google
+- microsoft
+- phishing
+- attack
+- policy
+- encryption
+- w3c
+- vulnerabilities
+- ev certificate
+- extended validation
+- revocation
+- android
+- dv certificate
+- mozilla
+- domain validation
+- 2fa
+- malware
+- firefox
+tags:
+- Chrome
+- SSL/TLS
+- Identity
+- Google
+- Microsoft
+- Phishing
+- Attack
+- Policy
+- Encryption
+- W3C
+- Vulnerability
+- EV
+- Revocation
+- Android
+- DV
+- Mozilla
+- 2FA
+- Malware
+- Firefox
 title: The Insecure Elephant in the Room
-authors: [Paul Walsh]
-date: 2019-10-10T15:52:09+00:00

 ---
 {{< figure src="/uploads/2019/10/insecure-elephant-1.png" >}}

-[Update: October 16, 2019]

 ## The purpose of this article

 The purpose of this article is to demonstrate why I believe browser-based UI for website identity can make the web safer for everyone.
 I explain in great detail, the reasons why the UI and UX didn’t work in the past.
 And what’s left is only making the problem worse instead of better.

-Some people seem to find it difficult to consume my thoughts about the enforcement of &#8220;HTTPS EVERYWHERE”, free DV certs and the browser padlock.
+Some people seem to find it difficult to consume my thoughts about the enforcement of “HTTPS EVERYWHERE”, free DV certs and the browser padlock.
 Please assume that I support all of these things.
 My article covers controversial opinions about the undesirable impact that these things have had in the past, and have today.

 Some people even questioned my motives.
-It might help to read my bio at the end before reading the article &#8211; you will then be less likely to assume I’m biased.
+It might help to read my bio at the end before reading the article – you will then be less likely to assume I’m biased.

 I have used a lot of data from which to draw my conclusions.
 If you disagree with my conclusions and decide to take the debate to Twitter as some people have already, please try to reference what you disagree with and why.